uditshettyy/uditshettyy/README.md

-<h2 align="left">Hi 👋
-  !
-My name is  Udit shetty & I'm a aspiring developer ,It’s over for all of you when I master this.</h2>
+<h2 align="left">Hi 👋!
+My name is  Udit shetty and I'm a aspiring developer ,It’s over for all of you when I master this.</h2>

 ###